InfinityMods/CreateNewGithubRelease/README.md

 ## Usage:
 1. Increase mod version inside mod file.

 2. Create new commit.
-Do not create new tag for release, it will be created automatically from mod version.
+Do not create new tag for release, it will be created automatically from mod version and pushed into online repository.

 3. Optionally, create assets, wait until all packages are created with proper names: